tahtabirrahman/hr-presence-analytics-powerbi/README.md

 Open Tahtabir-Presence-Insights.pbix in Power BI Desktop Data is embedded/sample — no external connection required Use the Month buttons or Date range slicer to filter results
-## 📌 What I'd Improve Next
-Aggregate the daily trend charts to weekly/monthly view for better readability at scale Add a comparison view (e.g., current period vs. previous period) Add conditional formatting to flag employees or weeks with unusually low presence